mhersson/vectorsigma/docs/vectorsigma-statechart.md

 MakingIncrementalUpdates -[dotted]-> [*]: IsError MakingIncrementalUpdates -[bold]-> FilteringGeneratedFiles note left of MakingIncrementalUpdates
-  If they exists compare
-  the functions in actions
+  Compare the functions in
-  and guards with the new
+  actions and guards with
-  generated code
+  the new generated code
 end note

 FilteringGeneratedFiles: do / FilterGeneratedFiles